Golden Eagle (horse race)

-The Golden Eagle is an Australian Turf Club thoroughbred horse race run over 1,500 metres on turf at Rosehill Racecourse in Sydney, Australia on the last Saturday in October.
+The Golden Eagle is an Australian Turf Club thoroughbred horse race run over 1,500 metres on turf at Randwick Racecourse in Sydney, Australia on the last Saturday in October.

+History

-Run for the first time in 2019, with prizemoney of $7.5 million, it is the world's fourth richest race on turf after The Everest, Melbourne Cup and the Prix de l'Arc de Triomphe.
-It is planned that 10% of $7.5 million prize fund will be donated to charity.
-Each runner will nominate a charity that has been accredited with Racing NSW.
+Run for the first time at Rosehill Racecourse in 2019, with prizemoney of $10 million, it is the world's second richest race on turf after The Everest.
+The Melbourne Cup and the Prix de l'Arc de Triomphe are third and fourth richest.
+It is planned that 10% of $10 million prize fund will be donated to charity.
+Each runner nominates a charity that has been accredited with Racing NSW.

 It is open to four-year-olds at set-weight conditions.
+In 2025, it will move to Randwick Racecourse.

 2019 Golden Eagle

 The inaugural $7.5m Golden Eagle was won by the Chris Waller trained Kolding underneath in-form hoop Glen Boss.

 Kolding, a last-start winner of the Epsom Handicap, he was sent out as an equal second-favourite at $6 and he confirmed his status as an elite galloper with an authoritative win over a gallant Sunlight, with Mizzy narrowly holding on for third over Behemoth.

 Race favourite Arcadia Queen ($3.30) had her chance but couldn't match motors with the winner, finishing fifth in the 16-horse field.